react-native-documents/document-picker/README.md

 # react-native-documents

-A set of React Native modules for document picking and viewing.
+React Native modules for document picking and viewing.

-Read the docs at https://react-native-documents.github.io/

-If this is useful to you, consider [saying thanks](https://github.com/sponsors/vonovak).
-Your support is greatly appreciated!!!
+If this is useful to you, [say thanks](https://github.com/sponsors/vonovak).
+Your support is greatly appreciated!

+Read the docs at https://react-native-documents.github.io

+Ask questions and engage in discussions at https://github.com/react-native-documents/document-picker/discussions